jennguyen1/nhuyhoa/_source/2016-01-04-Causal-Inference.Rmd

 Essentially we randomize so that the responses we see are independent of the treatment type.

+## Analysis-Based Design
+For designs that require blocks, we can do a restricted randomization scheme.
+Blocking is often done to account for known sources of variation.

+Analyses should be analyzed based on how the data was designed.
+Failing to do so may lead to biased results.

 ## Confounding
 If we do not randomize experiments, we may have confounding.
 Confounding occurs when additional (observed or unobserved) factors ($$Z$$) that are associated with both $$X$$ and $$Y$$ and induce misalignment between the observed association and the true causal relationship.